 How to Use: Add to salads and smoothies, or stir into bean and meat stews for added color and nutrition.

-How to Grow: Spread seeds on top of the potting soil and sprinkle evenly with water.
-Give your carrots plenty of room to grow according to their size—you can pack in more carrots if you’re planning to take them as babies.
+How to Grow: Carrots work well for indoor gardening.
+Spread seeds on top of the potting soil and sprinkle evenly with water.
+Give your carrots plenty of room to grow according to their size—you can pack in more carrots if you plan to take them as babies.
 Keep the soil evenly moist and exert patience, as carrots can take as long as two weeks to sprout.
 Once the carrots have sprouted, thin to 1 inch apart in all directions.
 Pull the carrots straight up and out of the soil once they’ve reached full color.

 How to Use: Seedlings can go straight into salads, while mature carrots make a delicious addition to soups and roasts.